fredericLechevalier/Shared_projects/asmMiniLibC/ReadMe.md

 ./miniLibC

+notes:
-note: the behaviour intended to copy from strcmp was an earlier version where the fonction only replied by -1/0/1 instead of a value representing the ASCII difference between the two arguments.
+the behaviour intended to copy from strcmp was an earlier version where the fonction only replied by -1/0/1 instead of a value representing the ASCII difference between the two arguments.

+To run this program you need to have nasm installed in order to compile and run x86-64 Assembler code